 - Out of pocket costs to the individual (deductibles, premiums, co-pays).

-- The network of providers available under the plan (including whether your current health care provider is in-network).
+- The providers available under the plan (including whether your current health care provider is in-network).

 - The consequences of seeing an out-of-network provider.